Fire and summer safety advice

 When having a barbecue:

-- remember, alcohol consumption increases the risk of accidents
+- remember, drinking alcohol increases the risk of accidents

 - the barbecue site should be flat and placed away from fences, trees, shrubs and sheds